rules-proto-grpc/rules_proto_grpc/README.md

 [Version 4.0.0 has been released](https://github.com/rules-proto-grpc/rules_proto_grpc/releases/tag/4.0.0)
 with updated dependencies and removal of some previously deprecated features. gRPC has been updated to 1.40.0 and Protobuf has been updated to 3.18.0.
-This update will be a drop-in upgrade with no changes needed, however there are a couple of breaking changes in Javascript and Rust rules.
-Please see the release notes linked above for all changes or check the language specific fules pages in the docs.
+This update will be a drop-in upgrade with no changes needed for most users, however there are a couple of breaking changes in the Javascript and Rust rules.
+Please see the release notes linked above for all changes or check the language specific rules pages in the docs.
 If you discover any problems with the new release, please [open a new issue](https://github.com/rules-proto-grpc/rules_proto_grpc/issues/new), [create a discussion](https://github.com/rules-proto-grpc/rules_proto_grpc/discussions/new) or otherwise check in the